microsoft/management-api-for-apache-cassandra/README.md

 ## Building

+### Minimum Java Version

+The project has been updated to now require JDK11 or newer to build.
+The jarfile artifacts are still compiled to Java8 as Java8 is still what some Cassandra versiosn ship with.

+### Supported Image Matrix

+The following versions of Cassandra and DSE are published to Docker and supported:

+Cassandra 3.11.x

+      k8ssandra/cass-management-api:3.11.7
+      k8ssandra/cass-management-api:3.11.8
+      k8ssandra/cass-management-api:3.11.11
+      k8ssandra/cass-management-api:3.11.12
+      k8ssandra/cass-management-api:3.11.13
+      k8ssandra/cass-management-api:3.11.14

+Cassandra 4.0.x

+      k8ssandra/cass-management-api:4.0.0
+      k8ssandra/cass-management-api:4.0.1
+      k8ssandra/cass-management-api:4.0.3
+      k8ssandra/cass-management-api:4.0.4
+      k8ssandra/cass-management-api:4.0.5
+      k8ssandra/cass-management-api:4.0.6
+      k8ssandra/cass-management-api:4.0.7
+      k8ssandra/cass-management-api:4.0.8
+      k8ssandra/cass-management-api:4.0.9

+Cassandra 4.1.x

+      k8ssandra/cass-management-api:4.1.0
+      k8ssandra/cass-management-api:4.1.1

+Cassandra trunk

+      k8ssandra/cass-management-api:4.2.0

+DSE 6.8.x

+      datastax/dse-mgmtapi-6_8:6.8.25 (jdk8, jdk11 and ubi7 based images)
+      datastax/dse-mgmtapi-6_8:6.8.26 (jdk8, jdk11 and ubi7 based images)
+      datastax/dse-mgmtapi-6_8:6.8.28 (jdk8, jdk11 and ubi7 based images)
+      datastax/dse-mgmtapi-6_8:6.8.29 (jdk8, jdk11 and ubi7 based images)
+      datastax/dse-mgmtapi-6_8:6.8.30 (jdk8, jdk11 and ubi7 based images)
+      datastax/dse-mgmtapi-6_8:6.8.31 (jdk8, jdk11 and ubi7 based images)
+      datastax/dse-mgmtapi-6_8:6.8.32 (jdk8, jdk11 and ubi7 based images)
+      datastax/dse-mgmtapi-6_8:6.8.33 (jdk8, jdk11 and ubi7 based images)
+      datastax/dse-mgmtapi-6_8:6.8.34 (jdk8, jdk11 and ubi7 based images)

+### Cassandra trunk

+For building an image based on the latest from Cassandra trunk, see this [README](management-api-agent-4.2.x/README.md)

 ### Containers

-First you need to build the Management API base image
+First, you will need to have the [Docker buildx plugin](https://docs.docker.com/build/buildx/install/) installed.

-(*Deprecated: For Cassandra 3.11 and 4.0 images, as well as DSE 6.8 images, you do not need to build the Management API builder image*):

-    docker build -t management-api-for-apache-cassandra-builder -f ./Dockerfile-build .

-Then you need to build the image based on the actual Cassandra version, either the 3.11 or 4.0:
+To build an image based on the desired Cassandra version see the examples below:

-**NOTE:** For building 3.11 and 4.0 images, you will need to have the [Docker buildx plugin](https://docs.docker.com/buildx/working-with-buildx/) installed.

     #Create a docker image with management api and C* 3.11 (version 3.11.7 and newer are supported, replace `3.11.11` with the version you want below)
     docker buildx build --load --build-arg CASSANDRA_VERSION=3.11.11 --tag mgmtapi-3_11 --file Dockerfile-oss --target oss311 --platform linux/amd64 .

-    #Create a docker image with management api and C* 4.0 (version 4.0.0 and 4.0.1 are supported)
+    #Create a docker image with management api and C* 4.0 (version 4.0.0 and newer are supported)
     docker buildx build --load --build-arg CASSANDRA_VERSION=4.0.1 --tag mgmtapi-4_0 --file Dockerfile-4_0 --target oss40 --platform linux/amd64 .

-You can also build an image based on Datastax Astra Cassandra 4.0 sources.
-First checkout [sources](https://github.com/datastax/cassandra/tree/astra) and build a tgz distribution:
+To build an image based on DSE, see the [DSE README](management-api-agent-dse-6.8/README.md).

-    ant artifacts

-Then copy the tgz archive into the astra-4.0 directory of the Management API sources and run:

-    cd astra-4.0
-    docker build -t datastax/astra:4.0 .

-Finally build the Management API image:

-    cd ..
-    docker build -t mgmtapi-astra-4_0 -f Dockerfile-astra-4_0 .

 ### Standalone